ADDITIONAL LOCAL RESOURCES

-The Police, local domestic abuse services or health providers (including the ambulance service, hospital emergency departments and GPs) are often the first point of contact with families in which domestic violence and abuse takes place although.
-When responding to incidents of domestic violence and abuse, the agency in question should always find out if there are any children in the household or any children who would normally live in, or are frequent visitors to, the household.Specific concerns about the safety and welfare of a child, must always result in a referral to Doncaster Children’s Services Trust.
+The Police, local domestic abuse services or health providers (including the ambulance service, hospital emergency departments and GPs) are often the first point of contact with families in which domestic abuse takes place although.
+When responding to incidents of domestic violence, the agency in question should always find out if there are any children in the household or any children who would normally live in, or are frequent visitors to, the household.Specific concerns about the safety and welfare of a child, must always result in a referral to Doncaster Children's Services Trust.
 A referral will always be made where:

 - The child made the original call (usually to the Police);

 - The child has been used as a shield;

 - A pregnant woman is involved in a violent incident;

 - An incident of domestic abuse has been reported to the Police and a child is living in the household;

 - A domestic abuse specialist is working with a family and deems that the child/ren is/are at risk of harm;

 - A multi-agency risk assessment conference (MARAC) is convened and there are children in the household;